 In 2024, the Accreditation Council for Education in Nutrition and Dietetics (ACEND) will also require a graduate degree to take the national registration examination for RDNs.
 UC Nutrition & Dietetics students will be able to apply to the Accelerated Dietitian Nutritionist program, which will provide a fast-track way for you to complete the RDN requirements.

 Nutrition and Dietetics Technician, Registered (NDTR) must complete the Bachelor of Science in Nutrition & Dietetics (can be in the Community OR Sports Nutrition track) and then they can take the Commission on Dietetic Registration credentialing exam for NDTRs.
 This credential enables a NDTR to work in partnership with the RDN to screen, evaluate and educate patients on topics related to nutrition.

 Certified Dietary Manager, Certified Food Protection Professional (CDM) can take the Certifying Board for Dietary Managers credentialing exam after completing the Bachelor of Science in Nutrition & Dietetics (can be in the Community or Sports Nutrition track.
 This credential recognizes experts in managing dietary operations.

-Students who are currently enrolled in undergraduate programs in other University of Cincinnati colleges (including UC Blue Ash and UC Clermont), but want to change their program (transition) to the College of Allied Health Sciences (CAHS) are considered transition students.
+If you are currently enrolled in an undergraduate program at the University of Cincinnati (including UC Blue Ash and UC Clermont), but want to change your major to one in the College of Allied Health Sciences, please visit Transition Students for more information.